gisligudjons/Major-Studo-Thesis/README.md

 [Library link](https://bobcat.library.nyu.edu/primo-explore/fulldisplay?docid=nyu_aleph001987386&context=L&vid=NS2-NUI&lang=en_US&search_scope=default_scope&adaptor=Local%20Search%20Engine&isFrbr=true&tab=default_tab&query=any,contains,the%20art%20of%20motorcycle%20maintenance&sortby=date&facet=frbrgroupid,include,1146076804&offset=0)

 #Outline Draft:
 1. Introduction
 2. Thesis Statement or argument
+3. Literature review
+4. Data
+5. Methodology (visualizations)
+    1. Reasons and Logic
-3. Body
+6. Body
     1. Funeral of a glacier and climate change

+        *This is thought of as an entry point for the reader, and as a key narrative point.*

-    2. Actions to combate and recent developments
+    2. Actions to combat and recent developments

+        *This is the bulk of the research and the thesis itself.
+Contains a lot of information and outlines the current state of things*

     3. ESG actions in numbers (comparisons )

-4. Visualizations
-    1. Reasons and Logic
+        *A main argument chapter and connection finder.*

-5. Conclusion
+7. Conclusion

 I feel like I do not have enough experience with creative thesis writing to better define my outline.
 More research is needed